TACC/coe-332-sp25/docs/unit01/student_goals.rst

 * Become more familiar with GitHub and PowerShell
 * Become better at solving real world problems that have a purpose using computer programming
 * Get more comfortable using Linux
+* Getting more comfortable with virtualization and containers for code deployment

 **Professional Development**